Yachting New Zealand and Aon support the ongoing growth and development of youth sailors on the path to fulfilling their potential.

 - Laser Radial men and women

 The age limit for sailing youth classes at international level is under 19 as of the 31st of December in the year of the event.
-For example, for the 2016 Youth World Championships the sailors must be under the age of 19 on the 31st of December 2016 to be eligible.
+For example, for the 2017 Youth Sailing World Championships the sailors must be under the age of 19 on the 31st of December 2017 to be eligible.

-To adapt to the change in date of the Youth Sailing World Championships which are 27 December 2015 - 3rd January 2016, 14 - 20 December 2016 and 8-15 July 2017 we have made some changes to how the programme will run.
+To adapt to the change in date of the 2017 Youth Sailing World Championships which are now 9th-16th December 2017 in Sanya we have made some changes to how the programme will run.

-- The selection process and timing for the ISAF Youth Worlds Team, the ‘NZL Yachting Trust Youth Team’ is different.
-The 2016 team will be selected after the 2016 Yachting New Zealand Youth Trials.
+- The selection process and timing for the Youth Sailing World Championship Team, the ‘NZL Sailing Foundation Youth Team’ is different.
+The 2017 team will be selected after the 2017 Yachting New Zealand Youth Trials.

 - The Aon National Youth Clinics we run throughout the year will now all be considered as part of one season-long programme rather than individual camps.